Get Your Georgia Medical Marijuana Card Online for only $139

 • No. Unfortunately, you must have a qualifying condition to get a medical marijuana card in Georgia.

-• For now, having a low-THC oil registry card is the only way for Georgia residents to possess low-THC cannabis oil in the state legally.
-Georgia will have medical marijuana dispensaries available soon, but your card will only allow you to possess low-THC oil.
+• Having a low-THC oil registry card is the only way for Georgia residents to possess low-THC cannabis oil in the state legally.
+Registered patients also enjoy a range of benefits and protections not available to consumers without a medical card.

 • Health insurance won’t cover the cost of your medical marijuana products because cannabis is still considered illegal under federal law.
 This may change in the future if the federal government legalizes cannabis.